prashant-kikani/prashant-kikani.github.io/_posts/2021-8-7-multiverse.markdown

 Okay, let's start.

-In classical mechanics, we can predict the future state of the object, if we know it's current state.
-For example, when we throw a ball at a certain angle, we can predict where it will land given the velocity of the ball, angle at which it was thrown and constants like gravity force of Earth i.e. 9.8 m/s<sup>2</sup> etc.
+In classical mechanics, we can predict the future state of the object, if we know its current state.
+For example, when we throw a ball at a certain angle, we can predict where it will land given the velocity of the ball, the angle at which it was thrown and constants like gravity force of Earth i.e. 9.8 m/s<sup>2</sup>, etc.

 In quantum mechanics, if we know the quantum state of the particle i.e. it's wave function, we can use Schrödinger's equation to calculate what that particle will do in the future.

 <center><img src="../assets/schrodinger_formula.jpg"/></center>
 <br/>

-Wave function looks like a normal probability distribution.
-So for simplicity, whenever I say "wave function", just imagine it as a 3D probability distribution like above.
+The wave function looks like a normal probability distribution.
+So for simplicity, whenever I say "wave function", just imagine it as a 3D probability distribution like the above.

-The problem here is, in reality we never observe a wave function like this.
+The problem here is that, in reality, we never observe a wave function like this.
 Whenever we find/locate the particle, we find it at a single point in space.
 Just a sample from this distribution.

-So, by the wave function we are introducing the concept of "probability" into reality.
-What it means is, by introducing this probability we are telling that <b>our universe is not deterministic</b>.
+So, by the wave function, we are introducing the concept of "probability" into reality.
+What it means is, by introducing this probability we are saying that our universe is not deterministic</b>.

 Many people opposed this very idea of a non-deterministic universe, including Albert Einstein.